Hypersonic missiles: What are they and can they be stopped?

 An overview of hypersonic missiles

 After a long hiatus, hypersonic missile research and development is back in full swing.
-Major Powers, such as Russia, China and the US have been racing to develop hypersonic missile – a missile system so fast that it cannot be intercepted by any current missile defence system.
+Major Powers, such as Russia, China and the US have been racing to develop hypersonic missiles – a missile system so fast that it cannot be intercepted by any current missile defence system.

 Hypersonic missiles will play a huge role in foreign policy in the years to come, as core pillars of geopolitics such as geography and technological power can be undermined by hypersonic missiles.
 And, given a recent uptick in “successful” tests from the likes of China and Russia, hypersonic missiles are much closer than we think, forcing a global re-assessment of traditional notions of deterrence.